-ARGOVIA FINCA RESORT: an accommodation designed for your enjoyment LOCATION: is located at 30 km from Huixtla, one hour driving from Tapachula HOTEL DESCRIPTION: Rooms in rustic cabins with private bathroom, ceiling fan, mosquito nets, minibar and coffee maker.
+ARGOVIA FINCA RESORT: an accommodation designed for your enjoyment LOCATION: It is located 30 km from Huixtla, an hour's drive from Tapachula HOTEL DESCRIPTION: Rooms in rustic cabins with private bathroom, ceiling fan, mosquito nets, minibar and coffee maker.
 The private balcony with hammocks and table is a wonder of relaxation SERVICES: bar, restaurant, coffee museum and an area with Wi-Fi connection.
 Excursions in the area, bicycle rental, visits to the plantation THE BEST: good value for money and its location in the middle of the jungle.
 PERSONAL OPINION: We dined in luxury on the terrace of our room, an excellent hotel.
 HALF PRICE

 I leave a list with the deals in Tapachula that may interest you for your trip.
 Tapachula is a city with a lot of traffic to be the border with Guatemala, where there is a variety of accommodation.
 In the city you find cheaper places.

-Coffee route, natureLOCATION: the Coffee Route is located east of Tapachula, in the upper zone.
-Take the Nueva Alemania road from Tapachula.
-The Coffee Route is at 3 hours and a half from Arriaga, on the 200 highway on the Pacific coast.
-At 4 hours from Tuxla Gutiérrez (387 kilometers), 4 hours and 40 minutes from San Cristóbal (466 km), to 4 from Comitán (246 km from tortuous road) and from Palenque to 6 hours (518 km).
+Coffee route, natureLOCATION: The Coffee Route is located east of Tapachula, in the upper area.
+Take the Nueva Alemania highway from Tapachula.
+The Coffee Route is 3 and a half hours from Arriaga, along Highway 200 on the Pacific coast.
+4 hours from Tuxla Gutiérrez (387 kilometers), 4 hours and 40 minutes from San Cristóbal (466 km), 4 from Comitán (246 km of winding road) and 6 hours from Palenque (518 km).

 HOW TO GET IN PUBLIC TRANSPORTATION?
 From Tapachula there are combis that go up the road, and they leave you wherever you say.
 Some farms are close to the road, for others you must walk a little to get there.

 WHAT TO BRING?
-Light and light clothes, swimsuit and towel.
-Better wear comfortable closed shoe to walk through the coffee plantations and the area.
-Take shelter that the area is cold.
-It also carries repellent, if you go to the river better long sleeves to protect you from getting bitten by bugs.
+Light and light clothing, swimsuit and towel.
+Better wear comfortable closed shoes to walk through the coffee plantations and the area.
+Take a coat because the area is cold.
+Also bring repellent, if you go to the river, better long sleeves to protect yourself from being bitten by bugs.